flutter-mapbox-gl/maps/README.md

 > **Please note that this project is community driven and is not an official Mapbox product.** We welcome [feedback](https://github.com/tobrun/flutter-mapbox-gl/issues) and contributions.

 This Flutter plugin for [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) enables embedded interactive and customizable vector maps inside a Flutter widget by embedding Android and iOS views.
 This project plugin is in early development stage.
-Only Android is supported for now.

 ![screenshot.png](screenshot.png)